 - Are on social assistance or have a low income

 - Are willing to live in a congregate setting

-If you are interested in living in a Habitat-funded home, contact CASH, the Coordinated Access to Supportive Housing Network, to compete an application form.
-Their phone number is 416-979-5496.
-For more information, visit the CASH website at www.TOsupportivehousing.ca or go to the Habitat Intake and Referral section.
+If you are interested in living in a Habitat-funded home, contact The Access Point to compete an application form.
+Their phone number is 416-640-1934.
+For more information, visit The Access Point website at www.theaccesspoint.ca or go to the Habitat Intake and Referral section.